krishsheoran00-debug/LibraryManagementSystem/README.md

 dependency-injected with its DAOs, so it can be unit-tested with JUnit by passing in DAOs pointed at temporary CSV files.

-## Screenshots

-*(Add screenshots of the console menu and a sample issue/return flow here before submission.)*